Computer Processors

 List of popular Instruction Set Architectures (ISAs):

-The most popular in home computing are x86 and arm.
+The most popular in home computing are x86 (for laptop and desktop computers) and arm (for mobile phones).
+The rest are mostly used for embedded systems.

 Some ISAs are open source while other are proprietary.